ZhongChengMeng/Square/README.md

 # Square
-How to draw a square by tht motor
+How to draw the square with a motor